studio-1b/containerize_wordpress_com/README.md

 > I am not affiliated with Automatic nor Wordpress.com.
 Use any of these scripts at your own risk!

 > [!WARNING]
 > This is for copying YOUR site from the managed site "Wordpress.com".
 "Wordpress.com" is a free service where you get to create your own free Wordpress website.
 It is NOT "Wordpress software for Linux".
-Please see [https://github.com/studio-1b/call_wordpress_web_export](https://github.com/studio-1b/call_wordpress_web_export) for bash script that automates downloading of WXL export using HTML scraping for Wordpress software for Linux.
 If you don't know the difference, please stop.
+> If you need similar functionality for automating downloading WXL export file for "Wordpress software for Linux", please see [https://github.com/studio-1b/call_wordpress_web_export](https://github.com/studio-1b/call_wordpress_web_export) for bash script that automates downloading of WXL export using HTML scraping for Wordpress software for Linux.

 1. Install the software above, on the host computer, you wish to have a copy of your wordpress.com site.